northeastern-rc/rc-public-documentation/docs/source/storage/general_storage.rst

 maintenance of several data storage options, including active and archive storage solutions.
 If you are affiliated with Northeastern, you can request one or more storage solutions to meet your storage needs.
-If you anticipate needing storage as part of a grant requirement, please schedule a consultation with an RC staff member to understand what storage options would best meet your research needs.
+If you anticipate needing storage as part of a grant requirement, please `schedule a consultation with an RC staff member <https://rc.northeastern.edu/support/consulting>`_. to understand what storage options would best meet your research needs.
-You can schedule an online consultation on the `RC website <https://rc.northeastern.edu/support/consulting>`_.

 .. note::
    If you have an account on Discovery, see :ref:`discovery_storage`